dsloyer/ez-kubeadm/README.md

      * change master and worker node IP addresses.
        Ubuntu master IP is 192.168.205.10; worker node IPs immediately follow, i.e. node1 is 192.168.205.11 CentOS cmaster IP is 192.168.205.15; worker node IPs immediately follow, i.e. cnode1 is 192.168.205.16
-     * want more/fewer nodes? edit the relevant servers array, below.
+     * want more/fewer nodes? edit the servers array in the Vagrantfile.

   2. To set the KUBECONFIG env var at any time, on any shell, cd to the project directory, and "source" the script "setKubeConfigVar.sh":